Q. What payment methods are there?

 Q. Why does the DVD look worse than my online preview when watching on TV?

 A. DVD was designed many years before giant flat screen TV’s existed.
 As such, the quality of a DVD is significantly worse than many online services (including ourselves) now offer.
-Services such as Amazon Instant and Netflix have revolutionised TV viewing so it’s typically more convenient to stream than use a disc.
+Services such as Amazon Prime Video and Netflix have revolutionised TV viewing so it’s typically more convenient to stream than use a disc.

 Q. My online wedding video preview is stopping/starting or the picture quality is breaking up…